limemloh/cubical-congruence/README.md

 Automate proofs constructed using properties of equality; reflexivity, symmetry, transivity and congruence.

-An extension of Selsam and De Moura's procedure in Intensional Type Theory to support Cubical Type Theory.
+An extension of Selsam and de Moura's [procedure](https://arxiv.org/abs/1701.04391) in Intensional Type Theory to support Cubical Type Theory.

 ## Installing
 TBA

 ## Usage
-For now just look at the file `src/Testing.agda`
+For now just look at the file `src/Examples.agda`